 So what have I got against Cashman?
 Believe it or not, his treatment of Derek Jeter during the Captain’s most recent salary negotiation turned me off to the guy.
 I don’t blame him for being a tough bargainer and trying to sign the living legend for as little as possible.
 I do however blame Cashman for taking it public, even after Jeter guaranteed the Yankees at the outset that he would not negotiate or sign with any other team.
 It was as if Cashman was trying to prove to everyone how tough he was by acting that way with a Yankee legend when all he accomplished was to embarrass Jeter for absolutely no good reason.

 Oh well, happy birthday Brian Cashman.
 I wish you a future filled with good health and happiness.
-There are quite a few Yankee personalities who share Cashman’s July 3rd birthday.
-Here’s seven of them.
+He shares his birthday with this former Yankee pitching coach.

 When relief ace, Luis Arroyo hurt his arm during the 1962 season, the Yankee bullpen struggled to make up for the devastating loss.
 The front office decided to go into New York’s farm system to find a successor and his name was Hal Reniff.
 A pudgy right-hander nicknamed “Porky,” Reniff responded well to the challenge.